 The Clarks resided for a time at Levering, OH, where at least one of their children were born.
 They later moved to Mt.
 Vernon.

 Samuel was a prominent general contractor in Mt.
 Vernon for many years.
-As a young man, he worked for the C.A. & C. Railroad, and later moved to Waterford, OH and began learning the contracting business.
+As a young man, he learned the trades of carpentry and stone masonry with his step-father.
+Early in his career, he worked for the C.A. & C. Railroad, and later moved to Waterford, OH where he engaged in the contracting business.
 He moved again, to Mt.
 Vernon, in about 1892, with his office located at 907 West Gambier Street.
 He specialized in house moving, well drilling, machinery movement and erection, and "all kinds" of cement work.
-Annually, he placed large advertisements in the Mount Vernon City Directory.
-Copies of the directory today are on file at the Public Library of Mount Vernon and Knox County.
-The ad seen here is from the directory of 1909-1910.

 Lucy and Samuel also served as organizers of the annual Minard Reunion in Mt.
 Vernon in the early 1900s.
 The event was covered by a local newspaper.

-Tragically, in the fall of 1912, the Clarks suffered the death of married son Herbert when he broke his neck in motorcycle accident in Mt.
+Tragically, in the fall of 1912, the Clarks suffered the death of their married son Herbert when he broke his neck in motorcycle accident in Mt.
 Vernon's public square.
-A rare old postcard photograph of the square is seen at left.
+The senseless death left Herbert's wife Florence L. (Shaffer) Clark as a young widow.

 George was "very well known in Mt.
 Vernon," reported the Democratic Banner, "and had been for the past several years been connected with his father's business of building, moving and contracting.
 [He] was known throughout Ohio as an expert erector."
 Added the Republican News, he "had charge of many of the larger pieces of work contracted for by the senior Mr. Clark, and was gaining a wide reputation for his ability in his profession."
 He also was a member of the Moose Lodge, the Modern Woodmen of America, the Knights of the Golden Eagle, and a charter member of the Hiawatha Lodge, L.O.O.M.
 The accident occurred when Herbert's motorcycle: